 Everyday Life at Ozette

-A detailed computer-aided map of the houses, along with the unprecedented recorded artifacts, allowed archaeologists to reconstruct the history of the village and to open a window into the everyday life of Northwest Coast people before European contact.
+A detailed computer-aided map of the houses, along with the unprecedented number of artifacts, allowed archaeologists to reconstruct the history of the village and to open a window into the everyday life of Northwest Coast people before European contact.
 The excavations at Ozette revealed much about subsistence, art style, social ranking, warfare, and much more.

 Finally, it has been shown that members of these houses exploited different shell beds, suggesting that these could have been owned, as it happened in later time.